-Have you been following my weekly lessons?
-Then, you will know that I’ve been doing a series on health related issues.
+If you’ve been following my weekly lessons then you will know that I’ve been doing a series on health related issues.
 Apart from body parts, we’ve also learnt other things.
 Let’s recap before we go on:

 - You are an EU citizen and you got your Tarjeta Sanitaria Europea (European Health Insurance Card).
 And if you are from outside the EU, you got seguro.